RonaldCabrera/Coffee-Machine-Test-Driven-Development/README.md

 ## Running the tests

-My perspective is pretty much based from Visual Studio Community as that's what I used to make this so, in this case, just alt click the NUnit Project (CoffeeMachine.Tests) and then click on Run Tests.
+My perspective is pretty much based from Visual Studio Community as that's what I used to make this so, in this case, just alt click the NUnit Project (CoffeeMachine.UnitTests) and then click on Run Tests.

 ## Built With